YuriFra/Angular-form/README.md

     - To check if the form is invalid, you'll need to use <code>formName.form.invalid</code>.
     - You can make a conditional property again by entering <code>[property]="condition"</code> in your button.
 Disable the button conditionally based on the invalidity of the form.
     - Now that the form validation is set up, add the "novalidate" property to your form to prevent the automatic browser validation.
+    - To see if your button is actually getting disabled, inspect your button HTML in the browser.
 14. Let's submit the data to a server now, but before we can do that we need to be able to do something on submit and get access to http requests.
     - If you add the ngSubmit property to your form, you can bind a function to it and use that function in your component class to trigger it on submit.
 This is how it looks like: <code>(ngSubmit)="yourFunction()"</code>.
     - In your component class, define the function and console log your friend model.
 Now when you submit you'll see the data appear in your console.
     - To add this friend to your friendlist server, we'll need to make a service for it.
-We'll use the cli for this and input the command <code>ng g s addFriendService</code>.
-This means, a"ng"ular "g"enerate "s"ervice with name "addFriendService".
+We'll use the cli for this and input the command <code>ng g s addFriend</code>.
+This means, a"ng"ular "g"enerate "s"ervice with name "addFriendService", when you generate a service you'll see that after the name you've given it will automatically add "Service" after it.
     - In your newly generated addFriend.service.ts file, import the HttpClient.
 In your addFriend class, add a new private property called http to the constructor.
 Typehint it to be of type HttpClient.
     - You'll also have to import the HttpClientModule in your app.module.ts, also add it to the imports array below.
 15. We now have our data on submit and we're in a position to start http requests.
 Now we want to post our data to a server.
-    - In the service, make a method called addFriend and give it a parameter, typehint it to be of the User type.
-You'll also need to import User.
+    - In the service, make a method called addFriend and give it a parameter, typehint it to be of the Friend type.
+You'll also need to import Friend.
     - In this method, write a post request.
 It looks like this: <code>this.http.post<any>(url, data)</code>.
 Return it afterwards, what you'll get back in something called an observable. http is the property HttpClient, <any> is the type of data your post can contain and url is the url you're sending the data to.
     - We'll get back to the url later.
 For now, make a property called 'url' and leave it as an empty string.
     - In your app.component.ts also import your service and make a constructor in the component class.
 Add a private "addFriendService" property and typehint it.